 When your boat needs serviced, parts, or repair, take it to an authorized Hunter dealer.
-To find a dealer in your area call 800-771-5556, or internationally you can call 01-305-824600 To find repair and parts facilities for the equipment installed on your boat, refer to the manual for that component.
+To find a dealer in your area call 800-771-5556.
+To find repair and parts facilities for the equipment installed on your boat, refer to the manual for that component.